Labmem-Zhouyx/audio2mel_preprocessor/README.md

 `python preprocess.py --dataset=DataBaker --indir=path/BZNSYP --outdir=./training_data`

-3. To support more dataset type, you can define additional processing script in "./datasets/", just refer to "ljspeech.py" & "databaker.py".(Welcome to commit!)
+3. To support more dataset type, you can define additional processing script in "./datasets/", just refer to "ljspeech.py" & "databaker.py".(Welcome to commit !)

 4. The data will be processed as: